allisonml/Twig-io-Quest-Park/levels/vr_mission_template/objectives/example_objective2/description.md

 </div>

 What are for loops?
 Why are they useful?
-- Loops are ways to repeat operations multiple times without having to write repetitive doe!
+- Loops are ways to repeat operations multiple times without having to write repetitive code!

 ## Can you hear the bird in that tree?
 What a beautiful song.
 Let's look at this example of a for loop: